saniya2727-1/SOC-Automation-Project/README.md

--
 ## Steps

+The architecture begins with a Windows endpoint running Sysmon, which logs events such as process creations and network connections.
+These logs are forwarded to Wazuh, which processes and evaluates them against detection rules.
+Alerts are sent to Shuffle via webhook, where hashes are extracted and enriched via VirusTotal.
+The enriched results are sent to TheHive for case management, and high-severity alerts are also forwarded via email.

 Ref 1: SOC Architecture Diagram
 <img width="1010" height="933" alt="SOC Automation Project drawio" src="https://github.com/user-attachments/assets/b0d42558-528d-4f00-ad31-d2240846f501" />

-📌 This diagram outlines the end-to-end flow of logs and alerts from the Windows endpoint to Wazuh and Elasticsearch, with automated responses triggered via Shuffle and case management handled in TheHive.
+📌 This diagram outlines the end-to-end flow of logs and alerts from the Windows endpoint to Wazuh, with automated responses triggered via Shuffle and case management handled in TheHive.

 Ref 2: Shuffle SOAR Workflow